 Chronic Obstructive Pulmonary Disease (COPD) is a progressive lung disease, increasingly blocking the airway to the lungs and causing a feeling of breathlessness.
 COPD results from exposure to gases or particles in the air, most often from cigarette smoke.
 COPD includes conditions such as emphysema, which prevents the lungs from absorbing oxygen, and chronic bronchitis, which prevents enough air from effectively reaching the lungs at all.

-Symptoms of COPD often do not appear until after a significant amount of damage has already occured.
+Symptoms of COPD often do not appear until after a significant amount of damage has already occurred.
 Over time, the symptoms tend to worsen, especially if unmanaged or if the cause (i.e. smoking) continues.

-COPD frequently lead to "exacerbations," a period of several days in which symptoms become worse than normal, sometimes bad enough to require hospitalization.
+COPD frequently leads to "exacerbations," a period of several days in which symptoms become worse than normal, sometimes bad enough to require hospitalization.
 Take our Pulmonary Risk Assessment to find out if you should be concerned about developing COPD.

 When the body does not intake enough oxygen, it can affect many major systems.
-Left unmanaged, the symptoms of COPD can significantly worsen, and increases risk of heart disease, lung cancer, stroke, high blood pressure, and mental illnesses, such as depression.
+Left unmanaged, the symptoms of COPD can significantly worsen and increases risk of heart disease, lung cancer, stroke, high blood pressure, and mental illnesses, such as depression.

-Through the program, participant's work to improve endurance and muscle strength, which in turn improves the quality of life.
+Through the program, participants work to improve endurance and muscle strength, which in turn improves the quality of life.
 Oximetry and cardiac monitoring are performed during exercise, and weight is monitored weekly.
 This data allows staff and physicians to individualize and modify each participant's plan and ensure goals are safely met.

 That depends.
 Insurance providers prefer to keep patients out of the hospital and manage their conditions at home.
 We recommend communicating closely with your provider and insurance, who can help determine if pulmonary rehab is considered medically necessary.